Handcrafted pottery can last a long time.

 such as running cold water over a hot dish or placing cold pottery in a hot oven.

 Do not place pottery in a pre-heated oven.
 Place the pottery in the oven then turn on the heat.
 Do not remove crafted pottery from an oven and place it directly on a cold surface.

 Although handcrafted pottery may be used in carousel microwave ovens,

 it is recommended that you heat food in microwave-safe dishes and then transfer it to your handcrafted piece.
 Small rapid expansions and contractions over time could weaken the integrity of the pottery.

 “Dishwasher safe” means that glazes on crafted pottery do not react with dishwasher detergents.
-Functional crafted pottery may be placed and cleaned in a dishwasher, but it should be loaded so it doesn’t touch or hit against other dishes during wash or rinse cycles.
-We do not recommend placing sculptural pieces in a dishwasher.
+Functional crafted pottery may be placed and cleaned in a dishwasher, but it should be loaded so it doesn’t touch other dishes.

 I recommend washing crafted pottery by hand.
 Anyway, it's more fun.

 Detergents and soaps will not damage most pottery.